light304/light304/README.md

 My name is Cooper, I'm a second year Computer Science student at AUT.

  - Some things I'm working on:
-My own Terminal, GUI for a automated champion selection (using API's).
+My own Terminal, GUI for a automated champion selection (using Riots API's).

  - Primary Coding Languages:
   Java, Python, C/C++, and C# (.NET).